 The runner-up basic scale

-This Taylor scale was as precise as the EatSmart and nearly as accurate (it didn’t detect weight changes of 0.4 pounds in a couple of tests).
-The silver design might also be preferable to some, since it doesn’t show smudges as much and seems more solid than the EatSmart’s glass platform, even though they’re roughly the same thickness.
-If you can live without a backlit display and weight tracking, this is a basic digital scale that’s more accurate than most.
+Functionally, in our tests the CalMax was just as precise as the CalPal and nearly as accurate (it didn’t detect weight changes of 0.4 pound in a couple of tests).
+If you can live without a backlit display and weight tracking, this model is a basic digital scale that’s more accurate than most.
 It also has an unusually long five-year warranty.

 Our pick for smart scale